2020PB/police-brutality/reports/Washington.md

 ### Officers deploy flashbangs and pepper spray peaceful protesters | June 2nd

-Video shows officers deploying flashbangs into a crowd of peaceful protesters, and spraying pepper spray into the crowd.
+Video shows officers deploying flashbangs into a crowd of peaceful protesters near 11th and Pine, and spraying pepper spray into the crowd.
 Recorder has to close their window as the spray is reaching their apartment.

 tags: less-lethal, pepper-spray, protester, stun-grenade

 id: wa-seattle-5

-geolocation:
+geolocation: 47.6152896,-122.3181832

 **Links**